Alexionx/Website-ClothesShop/README.md

 ### Deployment Design Overview

-**Description**: This project implements a multi-stage deployment pipeline for delivering containerized applications to AWS infrastructure with full automation and GitOps practices.
+**Description**: This instruction implements a multi-stage deployment pipeline for delivering containerized applications to AWS infrastructure with full automation and GitOps practices.

-## The process is broken down into the following stages:
+### The process is broken down into the following stages:

 ### Stage 1: Build and Push Docker Image